Launch Your First Supplement in the US & EU: A Product Guide

 Neither path is automatically better.

-The mistake is choosing custom only because it sounds more premium, or choosing private label without understanding how many similar products already exist.
+The mistake is choosing custom because it sounds more premium, or choosing private label without understanding how many similar products already exist.

 4. Understand MOQ Before You Fall in Love With the Product